Kirili4ik/Kirili4ik/README.md

 <!-- **Kirili4ik/Kirili4ik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 💡 Looking forward to both developing and researching in DL
-- 🌱 Reading papers about new Audio, GANs, NLP and CV models.
+- 🌱 Reading papers about new Audio, GANs, NLP and CV models
 - 👨🏻‍🎓 A newly graduate from [BCS HSE](https://cs.hse.ru/en/)
 - 📫 How to reach me: [Telegram](https://t.me/Kirili4ik), [Twitter](https://twitter.com/kirili4ik), [my CV](https://github.com/Kirili4ik/pres-n-articles/blob/master/CV_Kirill_Gelvan.pdf)